thesharlinator/jedi-holonet/README.md

 The GUI simply queries the API to retrieve the number of Jedi in the Temple and display it.

 > **Note**
 > This is just for fun and is not intended to be a guide.
-Feel free to use it to build upo
+Feel free to use it to build your own stuff, but it's a work in progress!

 How to Install